HerrSchtevie/Journals-of-Jyggalag/README.md

 ---

+### 🧠 Gameplay Tips

+- **Ultrawide Monitors:**
+  JOJ is configured for 16:9 monitors by default.
+If you use a 21:9 or 32:9 display (like me — #ultrawidemasterrace), you’ll need to **rerun the FOMOD installers** for the following mods to select the appropriate widescreen options:
+  - `Dear Diary Dark Mode (white text)`
+  - `Untarnished UI 1.1.6`
+  - `The Elder Scrolls Legends - Loading Screens`
+  These mods are marked with notes inside MO2 reminding you to rerun the FOMOD if needed.

+- **Blue Separator Load Order Markers:**
+  Throughout MO2, you’ll see several sections marked with **blue separators**.
+These aren’t meant to be tweaked heavily, but rather serve as organized areas where you can safely **add mods**, **adjust settings**, or insert patches without interfering with core list functionality.
+Examples include NPC visual mods, controller patches, or custom camera tweaks.

+- **Disabling 32:9 Patch:**
+  If you’re not on a 32:9 monitor, make sure to **disable** the mod:
+  - `32x9 Patch for Hotkey Reminder`
+  Found under the `Controller Support` separator.

+- **Keyboard & Mouse Users:**
+  If you don’t plan to use a controller, you can safely **disable**:
+  - `Gamepad++`
+  - `Complete Controller Setup`
+  These are also found under the `Controller Support` separator.

+These small tweaks help tailor the list to your exact setup — especially for widescreen users or those who prefer a traditional keyboard + mouse experience.

+---

 ## 📜 Modlist

 This list includes a variety of quest mods, graphical overhauls, NSFW content, armor mods, and more.